uon-language/specification/spec.md

 Consensus matters, *UON* aims to use the largest consensus, by considering several aspects:

 * How many languages agree on type names?
-* Which language has better credit for a chosen type (high level, low level language)?
+* Which language has better credit for a chosen type (high level, low-level language)?
 * Tradition over time
 * Simplicity, shorter is better, simple is better